A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Approaches for particle-field interactions

 \subsection{Momentum Space Approach}

 A common approach to approximate quantum field systems is to assume spatial isotropy and reduce the phase-space distribution of the physical problem to functions in momentum space.
 This ansatz has been very successful and answered many questions regarding non-equilibrium phenomena and thermalization \cite{PhysRevD.64.105010, Berges:2002wr, PhysRevD.69.025006}.
-Additionally, in quantum field theory interactions and their propagators are often well-defined in momentum space, leading to transition probabilities for single Fourier modes in terms of scattering-matrix elements,
+Additionally, in quantum field theory interactions and their propagators are often well-defined in momentum space, leading to transition probabilities for single Fourier modes in terms of scattering-matrix elements, $S_{fi}=\matrixe{\bvec{p}_1' \bvec{p}_2' \ldots}{S}{\bvec{p}_1 \bvec{p}_2 \ldots} $.
 These probabilities can be treated perturbatively, like in quantum electrodynamics (QED).
-In numerical simulations, such dynamics can be applied to a classical field and the impact on the system by changing single Fourier modes is easily calculated through the sum of the modes' energies.
+In numerical simulations, such dynamics can be applied to a classical field, and the impact on the system by changing single Fourier modes is easily calculated through the sum of the modes' energies.
 This method works well for systems in momentum space with the assumption of spatial isotropy.
-In the case of spatial anisotropy or if the system propagation is done in position space and only the interactions are performed in momentum space, then this method implies a violation of causality.
+In the case of spatial anisotropy or if the system propagation has to be described in position space and only the interactions are performed in momentum space, then this method implies a violation of causality.
 The change of a single mode in momentum space changes the field distribution instantaneously in position space over the whole volume, resulting in superluminal signal propagation.
-These physical artifacts render this method unsuitable for simulations which rely on position space calculations.
+These artifacts render this method unsuitable for simulations which rely on position-space calculations.